pnordahl/monorail/README.md

 ### Checkpointing in CI/CD

-In a CI/CD environment, the id returned by `checkpoint update` or `checkpoint show` can be stored as a build artifact for one build and restored for the next one.
+In a CI/CD environment, the id returned by `checkpoint update` or `checkpoint show` can be stored as a build artifact on a per-branch basis for one build and restored for the next one.
 This provides a means to do incremental command execution for builds, tests, packaging, deploys, and more.

 To restore a checkpoint, provide `--id` or `-i` with a valid ID (sourced from a previous `checkpoint update` invocation) when updating the checkpoint: